 After settling into their host community, all participants are encouraged to complete an Infant/Child CPR and First Aid certification program.
 Child/Adult CPR is recommended for EduCare in America Companions.
 Au Pair in America will pay for this training through the American Red Cross.
-Au Pair in America is the only agency providing this added benefit.

 The goals of the orientation program are to:

 - provide an opportunity for each participant to acclimate to the United States in a supportive environment before joining her host family